How to Deal With an Angry Husband Without Sacrificing Your Dignity

 - Do not tolerate disrespect.
 This especially goes for a condescending and dismissive attitude.
 It’s not constructive for him, let alone for you.
 From a guy's perspective: a man will only mistreat a lady when no one challenges his behavior.
 If he knows he can get away with it, he'll say hurtful things to you to boost his ego over and over.
 It's a nasty business.
 This may sound a bit harsh, but as the old saying goes: "Fool me once, shame on you.
 Fool me twice, shame on me."
 So if your husband treats you like crap more than once, it's on you to put a stop to it.
 You can do this by letting it be known that you don't tolerate such disrespect from a man who made a vow to love you for the rest of his life.
 If you take the abuse over and over, you are allowing it and letting him believe it's okay.
 Don't tolerate this: set your boundaries.

 - Apologize when needed.
 "I'm sorry."
 This one is such a common sense tactic that it’s ridiculous to even mention here.
-However it bears repeating: if you clearly played a role in escalating your husband's anger, then simply take responsibility for it and say "I'm sorry."
+However it bears repeating: if you clearly played a role in escalating the conflict, then simply take responsibility for it and say "I'm sorry."
 Nothing melts an angry heart faster like a sincere apology.
-Make sure it's sincere, though.
+Make sure it's sincere, though and the apology is not followed by "BUT".
+For example, "I'm so sorry to make you upset, but you earned it by leaving the dishes."
+If you use "but" then you negate the apology.

 - Diet matters.
 What is your hubby eating?
 Is it a lot of junk food?
 The importance of a good diet for good mental health cannot be stressed enough.
 The cliché "we are what we eat," really does ring true here.
 If he is consuming nutrient deficient junk food (fried, processed, trans fatty, sugary things), then no wonder his brain is on fire.
 A lousy diet and especially poor gut health can make any person insane.